-For the Celts, New Year’s was harvest time, Beltane, what we call Halloween.
+For the Celts, New Year’s was harvest time, Samhain, what we call Halloween.
 In some places in medieval Europe, New Year's Day was May Day.
-During a warming period, New Year's Day became the Vernal Equinox: the first day of spring; Easter as the first Sunday after the first full moon after the first day of Spring.
-(Those who kept the old calendar were “April Fools.”)
+During a warming period, New Year's Day became the Vernal Equinox: the first day of spring.
+Easter is still tied to Passover: the first Sunday after the first full moon after the first day of Spring.
+Those who kept the old calendar were “April Fools.”
 Correlating the lunar and solar calendars and marking those over centuries gave rise to modern astronomy.
 In any case, it was Julius Caesar who made January 1 New Year’s Day.
 It marked the close of the Saturnalia solstice celebrations.

 Earliest sunrise latest sunset near solstice (Washington Post here)